On this page

 Cancer treatment waiting times

-Cancer waiting time standards were updated nationally in October 2023.
-There are now three key indicators we are measured against:
+There are three key indicators for cancer NHS Trusts are measured against:

 - Faster Diagnosis Standard: a diagnosis or ruling out of cancer within 28 days of referral (set at 75%)